 A general list of services covered by Medicaid follows.
-As of January 1, 2018, the majority of Medicaid recipients have chosen or were assigned a Managed Care Organization (MCO).
+The majority of Medicaid recipients are enrolled in a Managed Care Organization (MCO).
 This is only a general list and your benefits may differ.
 If your coverage is provided by an MCO, contact the MCO for coverage criteria as they may provide additional services or benefits other than listed below.

-BabyCare - Case Management for high-risk pregnant women and infants up to age two enrolled in Medicaid, FAMIS, and FAMIS MOMS.
-Expanded prenatal services provided through BabyCare are available to help women have a positive pregnancy outcome.
+BabyCare - Case Management for high-risk pregnant members and infants up to age two enrolled in Medicaid, FAMIS, and FAMIS MOMS.
+Expanded prenatal services provided through BabyCare are available to help members have a positive pregnancy outcome.
 These services are:

-- Prenatal education for a variety of topics including tobacco cessation, preparation for childbirth, and parenting - Nutritional assessment and counseling - Homemaker services to members for whom the physician has ordered complete bed rest - Substance Abuse Treatment Services
+- Prenatal education for a variety of topics including tobacco cessation, preparation for childbirth, and parenting - Nutritional assessment and counseling - Homemaker services to members for whom the physician has ordered complete bed rest - Substance Use Disorder Treatment Services